-- Ask a kid (or a grown-up kid) and they might say anything with Marvel Comics in the title.
+- Ask a kid (or a grown-up kid) and they might say anything with Avengers in the title.

 A long time ago, in a galaxy far, far away…

 When Ronald Reagan proposed the Strategic Defensive Initiative, a network of missiles to protect the U.S. from nuclear attack from Russia, the White House dubbed it “Star Wars.”
-(BTW- In the wake of talks with North Korea, it’s weird to think Russia as our greatest threat of nuclear attack.)
+(BTW- In the wake of what’s happening in North Korea, it’s weird to think Russia as our greatest threat of nuclear attack.)

 Star Wars also added catch phrases to our conversations, like “May the Force be with you,” Yoda’s “Do.
 Or do not.
 There is no try,” or when Obi Wan Kenobi uses his Jedi Mind Trick to convince the Storm Troopers “These are not the droids you are looking for.”